-Considering the scalability problem, \cite{shovkopliassupport} investigated the possibility of approaching SLR using few-shot learning techniques, such as Matching Networks, Model-Agnostic Meta-Learning and Prototypical Networks in very small datasets of electromyograms of sign language performance, obtaining interesting results.
-Additionally, the authors indicate the possibility of transfer learning from a sign language to another. \cite{bilge2022towards} sought to go further by addressing the problem as zero-shot sign language recognition (ZSSLR) by training from a dataset composed by video of single signs paired with its respective textual description that works as an intermediate-level semantic representation for knowledge transfer.
-The descriptive text embedding emerged by training can describe unseen signs.
+Considering the scalability problem, \cite{shovkopliassupport} investigated few-shot learning techniques --- Matching Networks, Model-Agnostic Meta-Learning, and Prototypical Networks --- on very small datasets of electromyograms of sign performance, obtaining promising results and suggesting the possibility of transfer between sign languages. \cite{bilge2022towards} went further, addressing zero-shot sign language recognition (ZSSLR) by pairing videos of single signs with textual descriptions that act as an intermediate semantic representation for knowledge transfer to unseen signs.

-For this paper, we propose a method that achieved few-shot learning for single sign language recognition using a Transformer to encode the sequence of key-points from a video and performing the training with Triplet Loss, a method proposed by \cite{schroff2015facenet} that achieved state-of-the-art results in face recognition tasks.
-This method will be detailed in Sections \ref{section:model} and \ref{section:training}.
+In this paper, we achieve few-shot single sign recognition by encoding key-point sequences with a Transformer trained using the triplet loss, an objective proposed by \cite{schroff2015facenet} that achieved state-of-the-art results in face recognition.
+The method is detailed in Sections~\ref{section:model} and \ref{section:training}.